Lia Thomas: Media and political attention

 While Penn's policies during the 2021–2022 swim season were in accordance with NCAA eligibility rules at the time, we acknowledge that some student-athletes were disadvantaged by these rules.
 We recognize this and will apologize to those who experienced a competitive disadvantage or experienced anxiety because of the policies in effect at the time.

 Following the announcement of the agreement, the university updated the swimming records under the current eligibility guidelines and adding an italicized footnote to the bottom of their records pages, stating: "Competing under eligibility rules in effect at the time, Lia Thomas set program records in the 100, 200 and 500 freestyle during the 2021–22 season."
-Following the agreement reached between the Depart of Education and the university, the government released the $175 million of withheld funding.
+Following the agreement reached between the Department of Education and the university, the government released the $175 million of withheld funding.

 Legal challenge

 In January 2024, Thomas opened a legal challenge to the World Aquatics gender inclusion policy.
 The policy, introduced in 2022, allows trans women to compete in the women's category as long as any male puberty was halted by age 12 or Tanner Stage 2.
 Thomas's challenge argued that this policy is discriminatory.
 In June 2024, the Court of Arbitration for Sport ruled that Thomas did not have standing to challenge the policy, meaning she would remain ineligible to compete.